 - If you want Colombian cuisine with a modern, adventurous, and delicious twist, go to Alambique (probably our favorite restaurant in Medellin)

 - If you want to get high and/or eat really good gelato, go to Nuovo Fiore

 We have twenty recommendations in total.
 Check out our Medellin restaurant guide for all of them.

 Lunch is the best time to go out for food in Medellin.
 You can get high-quality, delicious meals including soup, a main course, a drink, and sometimes dessert for $3 to $6 USD.
 These specials are called menu del dias.

-There are so many restaurants with menu del dias that it can be overwhelming.
-To overcome that overwhelm and help you out, Chris went a bit overboard.
+There are so many restaurants with menu del dias that it can be overwhelming, so Chris went a bit overboard to help you out.
 He went to over hundred places then made a list of his forty favorites.
-Here are the top ten:

 The Best Colombian Coffee, Beer, Cheese, and Aguardiente